Great when snow in Tahoe

 Pros: 1st course in the Carson City area!

 From April thru October prevailing winds will just about make this course unplayable after 1pm so play early during this time of year.
 Sagebrush n no trees means no depth perception from the tee so finding your disc can be difficult on some holes.
+Vandalism has been an issue.
+Don't be surprised if a few baskets are missing their flags when you play, damn punks!

 Join Disc Golf Course Review